 THE designs on our Supplement are selected from the most reliable foreign sources, and also represent popular fashions here.
-They turnish suggestions for draperies, trim-mings, combinations, etc.,-in fact, for every detail of the fashionable toilet,-and the models are so prac-tical, and in many instances differ so little from the patterns we give, that they can easily be modified, even by the least experienced amateur, to suit individual needs, and adapted to all seasonable fabrics, simple as well as expensive ; while for pro-fessional dressmakers they are in-valuable.
+They turnish suggestions for draperies, trimsuggestions for draperies, trimmings, combinations, etc.,-in fact, for every detail of the fashionable toilet,-and the models are so practical, and in many instances differ so little from the patterns we give, that they can easily be modified, even by the least experienced amateur, to suit individual needs, and adapted to all seasonable fabrics, simple as well as expensive; while for professional dressmakers they are invaluable. valuable.

-valuable. ...-Silk-striped batiste gown, with guimpe and sleeves of lace trimmed violet chiffon.
-2.-Tea-gown of pearl-gray crepe over yellow silk, trimmed with Venetian guipure and yellow ribbons. ...-White organdie gown, trimmed with Valenciennes lace.
+1.-Silk-striped batiste gown, with guimpe and sleeves of lace trimmed violet chiffon.

+2.-Tea-gown of pearl-gray crêpe over yellow silk, trimmed with Venetian guipure and yellow ribbons.

+3.-White organdie gown, trimmed with Volencian pearls gown, trimmed with Valenciennes lace.
 4.-Flowered taffeta gown with corsage of plaited chiffon; the sleeves match the skirt.

-5.-Reception-gown of moiré grenadine, trimmed with an appliqué design in silk and passementerie.
-6.-Evening-gown of Liberty gauze, trimmed with many rows of insertion and lace ruffles.
-7.-Tailor-gown of tan-colored whip-cord, trimmed with brown mohair braid, and lined with cerise silk.
+5.-Reception-gown of moiré grenadine, trimmed with an appliqué design in siik and passementerie.
+6.-Evening-gown of Liberty gauze, trimmed with many rows of invertion and local ruffles.

+insertion and lace ruffles.

+7.-Tailor-gown of tan-colored whip-cord, trimmed with brown mohair braid, and lined with cerise soutache.
+The plain corsage beneath the jacket is of green-and-goldtaffeta, crossing in surplice folds in front.

-silk.
-8.-Green étamine gown, trimmed with narrow passementerie which simulates a fine braiding pattern done with black silk
+8.-Green étamine gown, trimmed with narrow passementerie which simulates a fine braiding pattern done with black silk white satin.